amir-hassan25/ConceptDrift/README.md

 ## Data

+Please unzip `data.zip` in the project directory.
+You should have a folder `data` in the project directory.

 Our temporal dynamic graphs are stored as Torch-Geometric [TemporalData](https://pytorch-geometric.readthedocs.io/en/2.5.0/generated/torch_geometric.data.TemporalData.html) objects.
 You can find a pickle files holding the datasets along with mappings from the node ids to MeSH Terms in the `data/{dataset}` folders.
 The biobert embeddings for the terms are also provided in the `data/{dataset}` folders.